microsoft/cobalt/shared/README.md

 ## Resources

-The following respources will be deployed
+The following resources will be deployed
 - Azure Resource Group

 ## Deployment